 This documentary from Bountiful Films examines the forces at play behind the fastest moving condo market in North America – Toronto – and discovers that the glittering glass hides a sea of troubles.
 The first startling revelation for many people will be how very much the condo market is focused on investor profit, not affordable housing.
 One expert even says that it’s really not primarily a housing market but a commodities play.
 And that means that average Canadians, just looking for a place to call home, are joining a game for which they don’t have the rule book.
 The Condo Game, Thurs Nov 21 on CBC Television’s Doc Zone

 Another problem from Condo Owners, it never ends.
-It is a true shame that these types of things are happening to condo owners all over the province As you are aware, COA is involved in the condo act review and it has been a concerning process.
-There are substantial flaws in the process and the over 90% involvement of service related trades may be compromising the new recommendations for changes to legislation in particular the Condo Office where Condo Owners are expected to pay for Property Managers to be licensed yet they are employees of Property Management Firms who already receive monies for their contracts from Condo Corporations.
-If you are a Condo Owner “SAY NO TO CONDO OFFICE” it will cost you $$$ Millions of Dollars!!
-Where does it stop?
-Why does the contract not already include the services of license property managers from licensed firms.
+It is a true shame that these types of things are happening to condo owners all over the province As you are aware, COA was involved in the condo act review and it has been a concerning process.
+There are still substantial flaws.
+During the process and the over 90% involvement of service related trades may have compromised new recommendations for changes to legislation in particular funding for the CAO Condo Authority of Ontario and the CMRAO Condominium Management Regulatory Authority of Ontario.
+Are Condo Owners expected to pay for Property Managers to be licensed?
+Interesting, many Property Management Firms receive monies for their contracts from Condo Corporation and status certificate requestions ie. $125.00 there are many Property Management firms who keep $100.00 and the remainder goes to the online service provider.
+The question “Why is this happening when PM is a paid contractual services of the Corporation?”
+Why does the contract not already include this services of license property managers from licensed firms.

 If the corporation has broken personal ownership items of a Condo Owner they should be responsible however the Condo Act is self governed which lends itself to abuse and a one side power against Condo owners in many cases.
 We wish we could give more positive answers to help Condo Owners but there are none because the Condo Act has tremendous Flaws!